elopio/docs/source/includes/_constants.md

 ### augur.constants.ETERNAL_APPROVAL_VALUE (string)

-Used when calling the `approve` function for one of Augur's ERC-20 tokens, such as Cash or ReputationToken.
+Used when calling the `approve` function for one of Augur's ERC-20 tokens, such as Cash, ReputationToken, or ShareToken.
 It is equal to 2^256 - 1, which is the maximum amount tokens that can be approved for Augur to spend on behalf of a particular account.

 ### augur.constants.GET_LOGS_DEFAULT_FROM_BLOCK (string)